We are first time parents, I’m a first-time mama, and we are far from perfect.

 Save yourself the backache of walking and rocking your baby to sleep when they are needing those extra snuggles to nap.
 I don’t think my posture would be what it is today if I didn’t have my glider/rocker or my exercise ball to help during the many times my little girl needed to sway to sleep.
 The exercise ball is especially vital, seeing as it is very easy to transport from one place to another.
-We usually have the rocking chair stay in our bedroom (cause that’s where she still sleeps in her bassinet) and the exercise ball anywhere else in the house that she may nap during the day.
+We usually have the rocking chair stay in our bedroom (cause that’s where she still sleeps in her bassinet til about six months) and the exercise ball anywhere else in the house that she may nap during the day.
 Simple as that.

 If you’re expecting your daily pattern during your first few months with a baby to be more than eating and sleeping you may be in for a bit of a disappointment.
 It’s my theory (as the “seasoned” mom that I am *rolls eyes*) that babies just love to be homebodies during this time.
-At least my baby is.

 RELATED: Why Is a Birth Plan Important to Have?

 And there are a few days where I’m frustrated that she doesn’t cooperate when I’m running errands, but I keep reminding myself to enjoy this downtime and snuggles.
-Before long, our little baby girl will be a nonstop hurricane (if she is anything like her me or her dad), and that will bring a whole other list of essentials, until then, happy parenting!
+Before long, our little baby girl will be a nonstop hurricane (if she is anything like her mom or her dad), and that will bring a whole other list of essentials, until then, happy parenting!

 Liked this list?
 Save it to Pinterest and share with friends!